Hermann-web/file-converter/openconv-python/README.md

-# File Conversion Scripts
+# Open Conv Python: The File Conversion Scripts

+The `openconv-python`
-The `file_conv_scripts` package provides a collection of Python scripts for file conversion tasks, built on top of the [file_conv_framework](https://test.pypi.org/project/file-conv-framework/) framework.
+ package provides a collection of Python scripts for file conversion tasks, built on top of the [openconv-core](https://test.pypi.org/project/openconv-core/) framework.
 These scripts offer functionalities to convert various file formats, including text, CSV, JSON, XML, Excel, and image files, making it easy to handle different types of data transformations efficiently.

 ## Features

 - **Extensive Conversion Support**: The package includes scripts for converting between various file formats, including text, XML, JSON, CSV, and Excel.
-- **Integration with `file_conv_framework`**: Utilizes classes from the `file_conv_framework` package for file I/O operations, MIME type detection, and exception handling.
+- **Integration with `openconv-core`**: Utilizes classes from the `openconv-core` package for file I/O operations, MIME type detection, and exception handling.
-- **Modular Converter Classes**: Each conversion script is backed by a custom converter class tailored to handle specific file format conversions, extending the base converter class provided by `file_conv_framework`.
+- **Modular Converter Classes**: Each conversion script is backed by a custom converter class tailored to handle specific file format conversions, extending the base converter class provided by `openconv-core`.
-- **Flexible Input/Output Handling**: Supports reading from and writing to different file formats seamlessly, leveraging the capabilities of `file_conv_framework`.
+- **Flexible Input/Output Handling**: Supports reading from and writing to different file formats seamlessly, leveraging the capabilities of `openconv-core`.
 - **Custom File Handlers**: Implements custom file reader and writer classes for Excel and image files, demonstrating extensibility and versatility.
 - **Command-Line Interface**: Offers a command-line interface for executing file conversion tasks, allowing users to specify input and output file paths and types conveniently.
 - **Extensibility**: Other input/output pairs converters can be easily added to augment the existing functionality, providing flexibility for handling a wider range of file formats.
-- **Direct Integration**: For specific projects, each converter script can directly leverage the separated package `file_conv_framework` to build custom converters tailored to project requirements.
+- **Direct Integration**: For specific projects, each converter script can directly leverage the separated package `openconv-core` to build custom converters tailored to project requirements.

 ## Conversion Handlers

 This module provides classes for converting between different file formats.
-It includes [concrete implementations of conversion classes](./file_conv_scripts/converters.py) for various file types.
+It includes [concrete implementations of conversion classes](./openconv/converters.py) for various file types.

 - `TextToTextConverter`: Converts text files to text format.
 - `XMLToJSONConverter`: Converts XML files to JSON format.
 (Reader: XmlToStrReader, Writer: DictToJsonWriter)